 Take 3 was originally created in Oxfordshire in 2000 to support parents of at-risk or vulnerable young people whose challenging behaviour was causing problems for the parents and/or the community.
 At the time the author was working for the Youth Offending Team and there was a gap in the market for suitable parenting course materials.
 When first used in Oxfordshire the course was called ‘the Oxfordshire Parent-Talk Programme’.
 It was renamed Take 3* as part of the process of preparing it for publication.

 After eight years of extensive usage and revision it was finally published in 2008 by the Trust for the Study of Adolescence (later called Young People in Focus).

-In the last six years or so there has been an increased focus on delivering interventions that ‘work’.
-Public money is limited and practitioners want to deliver programmes that they feel have a sufficient evidence base to ensure that they are selecting a programme to use that will deliver specific results for the families they work with.
+Public money is limited and commissioners want to buy in a programme that ‘works’; that has a sufficient evidence base to ensure that it will deliver specific results for their families.
 Take 3 was refined to focus specifically on ‘what works’ and has been positively evaluated on a number of occasions.

 History & Development of Take 3

 The Programme was named Take 3 for two reasons:

 We really wanted a programme that